 Sophistication of Banking Systems

-- There are 24 registered banks in New Zealand, nine of which are branches of foreign banks.
-The four largest banks in New Zealand are Australian-owned.
+- There are 26 registered banks in New Zealand, 11 of which are branches of foreign banks.

-- The banking industry is regulated by the Reserve Bank of New Zealand.
+- The banking industry is regulated by the Reserve Bank of New Zealand, which is also the country’s central bank.
 Regulations are in line with international standards.

 - The corporate income tax rate is 28%.

-- Resident companies are taxed on their worldwide income, and non-resident companies and branches are taxed on New Zealand-sourced income.
-There is no withholding tax on repatriated profits.
+- Resident companies are taxed on worldwide income whilst non-resident companies are taxed on New Zealand-sourced income.

 - There are no stamp duties in New Zealand.